needle-tools/gltf-progressive/README.md

 # glTF progressive

-Support for loading of glTF or GLB files with progressive mesh or texture data for three.js based engines.
+LODs on steroids for glTF, GLB or VRM files with density based loading for meshes or texture for any three.js based project.

 ## Features
-- Automatic loading of mesh and texture LODs.
+- One line integration in any three.js based engine/project
+- Mesh LOD support
+- Texture LOD support
-- High quality LOD levels are loaded on demand based on screen density.
+- LOD levels are loaded on demand based on mesh screen density
-- Use low-poly LOD meshes for raycasting which allows the usage of high-poly meshes with smooth interaction
+- Low poly LOD meshes can easily be used for raycasting for smooth interactions with high-poly meshes
-- Use [cloud.needle.tools](https://cloud.needle.tools) for processing glTF, GLB & VRM assets
+- Cloud generation and loading support via [cloud.needle.tools](https://cloud.needle.tools) for glTF, GLB & VRM assets

 ## Examples